Yorkshire Terriers are small, energetic, friendly dogs. They can be fun if treated properly, but they can also be loud and moody when annoyed.

 10. They Are Very Nimble

-They love to move around a lot, but they also love to be silent sometimes.
+They love to move around a lot but also to be silent sometimes.
 They will walk around the house slowly with nimble footsteps, almost like a cat.

 They do that to get the attention of their keepers or to behave a little too sassy.
-If you have both a cat and a Yorkshire terrier in your house, you will sometimes get confused about which is which.
+If you have a cat and a Yorkshire terrier in your house, you may need clarification about which.

 11. They Can Get Scared Easily

 Even though they are prideful animals who will always stand up for themselves, they can get scared.
-But because of their prideful nature, they will never show that they are afraid.
+But because of their prideful nature, they will never show fear.

 12. They are Like Little Human Babies

-Just like little human babies, Yorkshire Terriers need to be pampered all the time.
+Just like little human babies, Yorkshire Terriers must always be pampered.
 You will need to carry them in your arms wherever you go.
-They will sleep for long hours, and they will throw tantrums when they do not get their food.
+They will sleep for long hours and throw tantrums when they do not get food.

 Just like babies, they also love to make a mess of things.
 So do not be surprised if you see your bedsheets wrinkled and scrambled.